katievlasic/19-pwa/README.md

 ## Description

-This application can be used to  ..........
+[This application](https://kvpwatext.herokuapp.com/) can be used to enter text on a web application and the text will be stored (cached) for offline use if the web application is installed localled.

 ![Preview](./client/src/images/01-manifest.png)